Of all the places we visited on our Balkans road trip, Mostar was the one that truly stood out.

 .

-Many tourists come to Mostar on a day-trip from Dubrovnik, or even Split.
-If this is your only option to visit the town, please do it.
-Don't miss Mostar due to lack of time.
-Bosnia is an amazing country, we were very impressed and Mostar is well prepared to receive tourists.
+Many tourists come to Mostar on a day trip from Dubrovnik, or even Split.
+If that’s your only option, go for it.
+Don’t skip Mostar because of time constraints.
+Bosnia and Herzegovina is an amazing country — we were trully impressed, and Mostar is well prepared for tourism.

-It was the place on our trip through the Balkans where we felt most welcomed (ok, Sarajevo deserves a mention here too) and where we had the best experiences.
+It was the place on our whole Balkans trip where we felt most welcome (ok, Sarajevo deserves a mention too) and we had some of our best experiences.

 .